Treeing Walker Coonhound

 The breed is very affectionate.
 Although they don’t have the natural exuberance of some breeds, they have a very sweet and loving nature.
-Don’t let their calm demeanor fool you, they are devoted to their family.
+Don’t let their calm demeanor fool you — they are devoted to their family.

 Are Treeing Walker Coonhounds hard to train?

 The breed is known for strong-willed behavior, but that doesn’t necessarily make it difficult to train.
 Starting when the pup is young, and using short, positive training sessions, make the breed more receptive to training.
-The breed is intelligent and can learn quickly as long as you keep his interest.
+The breed is intelligent and can learn quickly as long as you keep the dog’s interest.

 How much do Treeing Walker Coonhounds cost?

 The average price of the breed is between $400 and $800.
 If the price seems out of range, consider adoption.
-One of the facts that cannot be denied is, this breed has a very high energy level.
+One of the facts that cannot be denied is that this breed has a very high energy level.
 Many households underestimate this, leading to very nice dogs being available for adoption.

 Do Treeing Walker Coonhounds make good house dogs?

 As long as the dog gets sufficient exercise, they make good house dogs.
 The breed has a relatively long lifespan and will stay active into old age.
 They can develop separation anxiety and appreciate living in a household where they don’t spend a great deal of time alone.

 Before they pick up a scent, it is normal for the dog to cast around, sniffing the ground and whining, although some dogs are silent when searching for a scent.
 When following scent, the hound makes a baying noise.
 Once the quarry is up in a tree, they switch to a short, choppy bark.

 What hairbrush is best for a Treeing Walker Coonhound?